Research

 Research Policy Statement

-4.1) Informal International Linkages are a widespread, normal, and desirable feature of academic life, and will often suffice to achieve the desired collaborative ends.
+Informal international linkages are a common, natural, and desirable feature of academic life, and are often sufficient to achieve the desired collaborative goals.

-4.2) Formal International Linkages should be considered only when needed to provide the framework and support activities/programs for commitments of institutional resources.
+Formal international linkages should be considered only when necessary to provide the framework and support activities/programs for commitments of institutional resources.
+In such cases, duplication and redundancy in formal international agreements should be avoided to maintain efficiency and clarity in institutional relationships.

-4.4) Proponents of a Formal International Linkage must demonstrate the value of the linkage and the availability and appropriateness of any institutional resources.
+Proponents of any formal international linkage must demonstrate the value of the relationship and ensure the availability and appropriateness of institutional resources for its implementation.

-4.5) Formal International Linkages are approved by the most relevant and convenient approval officer, as determined by the Vice-Provost (Research) or designate, in consultation as necessary with General Counsel and other stakeholders.
-The Approval Officer for matters of academic programming is the Provost and Vice-President (Academic) or designate.
+Formal international linkages are approved by the relevant approval authority, which is typically determined by the Vice-Provost (Research) or their designate, in consultation with General Counsel and other stakeholders when necessary.
+For academic programming matters, the approval authority is the Provost and Vice-President (Academic) or their designate.

-4.6) The Executive Director of the International Centre shall ensure that all formal linkage agreements are reported to the Provost and Vice-President (Academic) and the Vice-Provost (International).
+The Executive Director of the International Centre is responsible for ensuring that all formal linkage agreements are reported to the Provost and Vice-President (Academic) and the Vice-Provost (International).

 Responsibilities